Last-Vega/swiftMemoApp/README.md

 - Clone this repository
 - select Open with Xcode window
 - Save zip file in your MacOS devices

-(because Apple Developers is not free.)
+(because Apple Developers IS NOT FREE.)

 `clone https://github.com/Memolution/test1.git`